...

 The Grand Canyon National Park Service goes as far as to say leave your dog at home when visiting the park.
 Having taken my dog(s) to many National Parks (Yellowstone, Grand Tetons, the Rocky Mountains), and enjoying their company thoroughly, I don't fully agree with that assessment, but be aware that having a pet in tow does limit where you can go and what you can do.
 For instance, finding a pet-friendly hotel may be difficult last minute as 'sativabaker' is surely finding out.
 If all else fails, you might consider camping.
 Another thing to keep in mind is that your dog will not be allowed inside any buildings such as hotels, restaurants, gift shops, etc. The only exception: service dogs for the disabled, but they absolutely must be properly certified!

-Another consideration: pets are NOT allowed on any Grand Canyon tours, even if they’re little!
-Sorry, Paris Hilton, you’re not gonna carry your little doggie in your purse on the Grand Canyon River Adventure or the Inner Grand Canyon Jeep Tour.
-If you’re traveling with a pet and plan to take a full day Grand Canyon tour, you’ll need to arrange to have your pet boarded for not one but two nights.
+Another consideration: pets are NOT allowed on any Grand Canyon tours, even if they're little!
+Sorry, Paris Hilton, you're not gonna carry your little doggie in your purse on the Canyon and Rivers Adventure or the Inner Canyon Tour.
+If you're traveling with a pet and plan to take a full day Grand Canyon tour, you'll need to arrange to have your pet boarded for not one but two nights.
 The reason: many of these tours start at 6 AM or similarly early departures.
 Area kennels typically do not open until 8-9 AM, so it will be impossible to get your pet into boarding that same morning.
-Similarly, since most full day tours end after 5 PM, by which time most kennels will be closed, you won’t be able to pick your dog up the night you return from your tour.
+Similarly, since most full day tours end after 5 PM, by which time most kennels will be closed, you won't be able to pick your dog up the night you return from your tour.

 One last thing and we'll wrap this up: If you plan on using any of the Grand Canyon area's local pet boarding facilities, remember to bring your pet's vaccination records.
 All shots must be current, or Fido won't walk through the door.